ssciwr/Python-best-practices-course/Material_Part4_Pitfalls/README.md

 ## Shallow and deep copies

-When copying lists and other mutable variable types like dictionarys, using an `=` sign only points the new variable to the same position in memory as the initial one.
+When copying lists and other mutable variable types like dictionaries, using an `=` sign only points the new variable to the same position in memory as the initial one.
 Changing one then automatically changes the other.

 [*Example*](https://github.com/ssciwr-courses/pbp-pitfalls/blob/main/chapter4/pitfalls.ipynb##shallow_and_deep_copies)